netsoc/webspace-ng-legacy/README.md

 Wildcard domains (e.g. `*.mywebsite.com`) should also work.

 **Note: If you want HTTPS to work correctly (no warning message in the browser), you'll need to disable SSL termination and obtain SSL certificates for your domain(s).
 SSL termination always uses your hoster's certificate which only works for the default domain.**

+## Port forwarding
+Although HTTP reverse proxy magic allows you to connect your webspace in your browser easily, you might want to host other TCP-based services (e.g. SSH).
+In order for these to be publically accessible, you must set up port forwarding (TCP ports only):

+ - `webspace-cli ports add <internal port>` will create a port forwarding rule (e.g. `webspace-cli ports add 22` for SSH)
+ - Any traffic coming to the main host's IP address on a randomly chosen port will be redirected to your container
+ - You can see the random port by running `webspace-cli ports`
+ - Passing `-p <external port>` will allow you to pick the external port, although some may already be taken
+ - If your container isn't running, it will be started when a connection is made (and the connection will hang while the container is booting)